QuesheG/EACHare/README.md

-# DSC
+# EACHare

-DSC (Distributed System in C) is a file transfer project for USP's Distributed Systems course, it will feature
+EACHare is a file transfer project for USP's Distributed Systems course, it will feature

 - Peer to peer connection based on a known list at execution